Shooting Para sport classification: Process

-For a Paralympic shooting athlete to compete at the Paralympic Games, international classification by an International Classification Panel is required.
+For a shooting Para sport athlete to compete at the Paralympic Games, international classification by an International Classification Panel is required.
 The International Classification Panel will allocate a class to the athlete and if any assistive equipment (such as a shooting stand) the athlete may use.
 Their ruling overrides all prior classifications including those of a national basis.
 Athletes must be classified according to their disability and level of impairment.
 The classification process normally involves a physical assessment to authenticate the disability and evaluate the degree of limitation, plus a technical assessment where the athlete will be observed in non-competition action.
 Results will place the athlete in one of the two classes (see Classes): this evaluation cannot be used for sports outside of Shooting.
 In the event that an athlete is deemed ineligible, they will be given an assessment of Sport Class Not Eligible (NE).
 As with other Paralympic sports, athletes may need to undergo the classification process more than once if their impairment is of a progressive nature.

 For Australian shooters, the sport and classification are managed by the national sport federation with support from the Australian Paralympic Committee.
 Three types of classification are available for Australian competitors: Provisional, national and international.
 The first is for club level competitions, the second for state and national competitions and the third for international competitions.